FACTBOX-The Biden Cabinet: President-elect builds a team

-Dec 6 (Reuters) - Democratic President-elect Joe Biden has begun nominating the members of his Cabinet and White House, working to fulfill his promise to build an administration that reflects the nation's diversity.
+Dec 10 (Reuters) - Democratic President-elect Joe Biden has begun nominating members of his Cabinet and White House team, working to fulfill his promise to build an administration that reflects the United States' diversity.

-Biden will name California Attorney General Xavier Becerra as secretary of Health and Human Services, two sources familiar with the decision said.
-He already has named leading members of his foreign policy and economic teams.
+Biden said he would nominate retired General Lloyd Austin to be his defense secretary.
+Biden already has named leading members of his foreign policy and economic teams.

+Biden on Thursday confirmed a flurry of new picks, including former White House Chief of Staff Denis McDonough for secretary of veterans affairs and former National Security Adviser Susan Rice to head his Domestic Policy Council.

-Here are some recent important picks and top contenders for prominent positions, according to Reuters reporting:
+Here are some recent important picks as well as top contenders for prominent posts, according to Reuters reporting:

 HEALTH AND HUMAN SERVICES SECRETARY: XAVIER BECERRA

-The California attorney general was a 12-term congressman who played a key role in passing the Affordable Care Act in Congress.
-As attorney general, he has led the coalition of 20 states defending the program better known as Obamacare, including in a case before the Supreme Court last month.
+The California attorney general was previously a 12-term congressman who played a key role in passing the Affordable Care Act in Congress.
+As attorney general, he has led a coalition of 20 states defending the program better known as Obamacare, including in a case before the U.S. Supreme Court last month.

 CENTERS FOR DISEASE CONTROL AND PREVENTION DIRECTOR: ROCHELLE WALENSKY